 - Now add a diode at each buck converter’s +Ve terminal.

 - When you measure the output at individual diode, it must be 14.5V [ 15.2V – 0.7V = 14.5V]

 - Now you can connect all the diode outputs and GND together i.e. in parallel as shown in the circuit.

 - Now connect the voltmeter and fuse.
 The voltmeter should read 14.5V when you turn ON the circuit.

 The above circuit offers reverse voltage protection and short circuit protection via fuse.
 The charging procedure is same as previous two chargers.

-You may interested in : Li-ion Battery Charger Circuit
+You may also interested in : Smart Li-ion Battery Charger Circuit with LCD Display

 If you have any questions regarding this project, comment your queries below, you can anticipate a guaranteed reply from us.